dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0101.md

 This book does not attempt to break new ground in the field of object-oriented design; in that respect, it perches precariously on the shoulders of giants.
 Instead, I examine, in the context of PHP, some well-established design principles and some key patterns (particularly those inscribed in Design Patterns, the classic Gang of Four book).
 Finally, I move beyond the strict limits of code to look at tools and techniques that can help to ensure the success of a project.
 Aside from this introduction and a brief conclusion, the book is divided into three main parts: objects, patterns, and practice.

+### 1. Objects

-ObjectsI begin Part 2 with a quick look at the history of PHP and objects, charting their shift from afterthought in PHP 3 to core feature in PHP 5.
+I begin Part 2 with a quick look at the history of PHP and objects, charting their shift from afterthought in PHP 3 to core feature in PHP 5.

 You can still be an experienced and successful PHP programmer with little or no knowledge of objects.